-- You will need to stay in the CRU for 20 days in a row starting with check-in - You may need to stay in the CRU longer if you experience a longer drug effect.
-This is for safety reasons - o The study investigator or study staff will decide when it is safe for you to leave the CRU - You must not do any strenuous exercise for at least 48 hours before each blood draw for safety labs.
-Examples of this include heavy lifting, weight training, or aerobics - Walking at a normal pace is allowed - You cannot lie down for 4 hours after each morning dosing with study drug and ritonavir, unless needed for any study procedures - You must not use tobacco- or nicotine-containing products for 24 hours before the first dose and while confined to the CRU
+- You will need to stay in the CRU for 15 days in a row starting with check-in - O You may need to stay in the CRU longer if you experience a longer drug effect.
+This is for safety reasons - The study investigator or study staff will decide when it is safe for you to leave the CRU - You must not do any strenuous exercise for at least 48 hours before each blood draw for safety labs.
+Examples of this include heavy lifting, weight training, or aerobics - Walking at a normal pace is allowed - You cannot lie down for 4 hours after each dosing unless needed for any study procedures - You will be confined to the procedure room for the first 4 hours after each dosing, except to use the bathroom